hhblaze/SharmIPC/README.md

 void MakeRemoteRequestWithResponse()
 {
-	 //Making remote request (RPC).
-SYNC
-	 Tuple<bool,byte[]> res = sm.RemoteRequest(new byte[512]);
+	 //Making remote request (a la RPC).
+SYNC Tuple<bool,byte[]> res = sm.RemoteRequest(new byte[512]);
 	 //or async way
 	 //var res = sm.RemoteRequest(data, (par) => { },30000);

-	 //if !res.Item1 then our call was not put to the sending buffer, due to its threshold limitation
+	 //if !res.Item1 then our call was not put to the sending buffer,
+	 //due to its threshold limitation
 	 //or remote partner answered with technical mistake
 	 //or timeout encountered
 	 if(res.Item1)